• Skip to primary navigation

 Apart from picking the right pumpkin, you need a few basic Indian pantry staples to make this pumpkin sabzi.

-Sourness: I use dry mango powder for the sour flavor.
+• Sourness: I use dry mango powder for the sour flavour.
 If that is not available, use tamarind paste or extract.
-Avoid using lemon juice as it does not blend with the flavors of this sabzi recipe.
+Avoid using lemon juice as it does not blend with the flavours of this sabzi recipe.

-In a heavy bottom pan, heat oil till it starts smoking.
-Add tadka (cumin, mustard seeds, fennel, fenugreek, asafoetida, and red chilies).
+Step 1) In a heavy bottom pan, heat oil till it starts smoking.
+Add tadka (cumin, mustard seeds, fennel, fenugreek, asafoetida, and red chillies).
 Fry till the seeds start spluttering.

-Cover and cook the pumpkin over low heat for 20 – 25 minutes or till it is tender.
+Step 3) Cover and cook the pumpkin over low heat for 20 – 25 minutes or until tender.
 Stir occasionally in between.

 Watch Kaddu Ki Sabz Video